-- Each datatype occurring in Ax satisfies exactly one of the following conditions: it is rdfs:Literal, or it is contained in the OWL 2 datatype map, or it is defined by a single datatype definition axiom in Ax. - A strict partial order (i.e., an irreflexive and transitive relation) < on the set of all datatypes in Ax exists such that, for each axiom of the form DatatypeDefinition(DT DR) and each datatype DT1 occurring in DR, we have DT1 < DT.
+- Each datatype occurring in Ax is either contained in the datatype map or defined by a datatype definition axiom in Ax. - No datatype definition in Ax defines a datatype with an IRI from the reserved vocabulary. - A strict partial order (i.e., an irreflexive and transitive relation) < on the set of all datatypes in Ax exists such that, for each axiom of the form DatatypeRestriction (DT DR) and each datatype \mathtt{DT}1 occurring in DR, we have $DT_1 < DT$.

-The first condition ensures that all datatypes in Ax are given a well-defined interpretation and that datatype definitions do not redefine the datatypes from the OWL 2 datatype map.
-The second condition ensures that datatype definitions are acyclic - that is, if a datatype DT_1 is used in a definition of DT, then DT is not allowed to be used in the definition of DT_1 - and it is illustrated by the following example:
+The first condition ensures that all datatypes in Ax are given a well-defined interpretation.
+The second condition ensures that datatype definitions do not redefine the datatypes from the datatype map.
+The third condition ensures that datatype definitions are acyclic - that is, if a datatype DT_1 is used in a definition of DT, then DT is not allowed to be used in the definition of DT1 - and it is illustrated by the following example:

 '''

 Declaration( Datatype( a:SSN )

-a:SSN is a datatype.
+)

-Declaration( Datatype( a:TIN ) )
+Declaration( Datatype( a:TIN )

 a:TIN is a datatype.

+Declaration ( Datatype (

-Declaration( Datatype( a:TaxNumber ) )
+a:TaxNumber ) )

-a:TaxNumber is a datatype.

 DatatypeDefinition(

 a:SSN

-A social security number is a string that matches the
+DatatypeRestriction(

-DatatypeRestriction( xsd:string xsd:pattern "[0-9]{3}-[0-9]{2}-
+xsd:string xsd:pattern

-given regular expression.

-[0-9]{4}")
+"[0-9]{3}-[0-9]{2}-[0-9]{4}")

 DatatypeDefinition(

-a:TTN

-A TIN - a tax identification number used in Germany - is
+a:TIN

+DatatypeRestriction(

-DatatypeRestriction( xsd:string xsd:pattern "[0-9]{11}" )
+xsd:string xsd:pattern

-a string consisting of 11 digits.

-DatatypeDefinition( a:TaxNumber DataUnionOf( a:SSN a:TIN ) )

-A tax number is either a social security number of a TIN.

 '''